Thomas G. Kurtz: Academic career

-Prof. Kurtz has served in many scientific committees and Editorial boards of academic journals.
-He is currently a trustee of the Mathematical Biosciences Institute in Columbus, Ohio.
+Kurtz served in many scientific committees and editorial boards of academic journals.
+He was a trustee of the Mathematical Biosciences Institute in Columbus, Ohio.

 Awards and honors

-Kurtz is a former president of the Institute of Mathematical Statistics (2005–2006) and a former editor of the Annals of Probability (2000–2002).
-He is a Fellow of the Institute of Mathematical Statistics (IMS) and of the American Academy of Arts and Sciences.
+Kurtz was a former president of the Institute of Mathematical Statistics (2005–2006) and a former editor of the Annals of Probability (2000–2002).
+He was a Fellow of the Institute of Mathematical Statistics (IMS) and of the American Academy of Arts and Sciences.
 He was chosen to give the Wald Memorial Lectures in 2014 at the IMS Annual Meeting in Sydney, Australia.

 He was elected as a Fellow of the American Mathematical Society in the 2020 Class, for "research in probability and its applications, especially for contributions to the study of Markov processes".

 Publications

-In his five decades of research, Kurtz has published more than 100 peer-reviewed articles in prominent mathematical journals.
-He has also authored four books, which are as follows:
+In his five decades of research, Kurtz published more than 100 peer-reviewed articles in prominent mathematical journals.
+He also authored four books, which are as follows: